 Your Dress Has Been Ordered Time To Choose Your Wedding Flowers

 First always consider your budget, and what flowers will be in season or easy for the florist to provide on your wedding date?
 Blooms that are out of season or hard to obtain may be costly.
 This is just a tip to keep in mind.
-If your budget is small, but you just have to have an expensive bloom, ask the florist to use less of the expensive flower, but do add it to your arraignment.
+If your budget is small, but you just have to have an expensive bloom, ask the florist to add a couple to your arrangements.

 Tip For The Budget Minded Bride:

 If it's real flowers you want, think about having just one or two flowers tied with a ribbon for you and your attendants.
-Also use your throw away bouquet for the bridal table center piece at the reception.
-Otherwise make your own flowers.
+Also use your throw away bouquet for the bridal table centerpiece at the reception.
+Otherwise, make your own flowers.
 Go online or find a book, or ask someone to help you.
 Have a get together for those that have offered to help.
 Make it fun.
 Ask the groom's mother to help if she can.
 She may enjoy it.
-Use balloons to decorate as well.

 Step Eight Choosing Your Wedding Cake